w3c/wai-curricula/content/how-to-use-this-curricula.md

 It helps you:

-* Assemble your course by presenting several scenarios to combine the different modules of the curricula according to specific needs.
+* Assemble your training by presenting several course scenarios.
-* Select courses by presenting several mappings of this curricula that you can include in your RFPs.
+* Select courses by presenting several mappings of this curricula that you can base on while building your RFPs.

 ## Example Scenarios